BradenTink/SENG-637/a4/seng637-a4-team_7.md

 Other functionality such as product filtering and adding/removing items to the cart cannot be tested with different data.
 # How the team work/effort was divided and managed
+The team members looked at both the mutation testing and the Selenium testing.
+This way the students could be familiar with both.
+The mutation testing was split between some of the members, with half doing Range and half doing DataUtilities.
+Then for the Selenium testing this was done independently by the students, and then pulled together into the final report.

 # Difficulties encountered, challenges overcome, and lessons learned
+Initially there was some difficulty in getting the mutation testing to run, but that turned out to be environment setup issues.
+After that the process went well.
+Being able to see how these different mutations affected the program was interesting, and came with some interesting outcomes.

 # Comments/feedback on the assignment itself
+The assignment was good, was interesting to actually work with some of these testing tools.
+Overall instructions were clear, but some of the analysis/discussion was a bit open ended, so we were not quite sure the best way to answer the questions.